azuiunderscore/osu_skins/README.md

 ![blinding_eclipse_normal](https://osu.ppy.sh/ss/17941970/c0b6)
 rainbow instafades (these are an edit of the rustbell rainbows, to give them a more defined white border, and brighten them up a bit to make them pop a bit more)
 ![blinding_eclipse_rainbowinstafades](https://osu.ppy.sh/ss/17941971/1173)
-there are more options but I don't really use them and I'm lazy so you'll have to look yourself
+there are more options but I don't really use them and I'm lazy so you'll have to look yourself (update: these have been removed in 2.2)

 # 2021_azui
 I didn't really name these that well back in 2021